 Is there a special procedure for bringing claims against professionals?

-The Pre Action Protocol for Professional Negligence claims sets out the procedure you should follow if you want to bring a claim against a professional.
+If you want to know how to bring a claim for professional negligence, the Pre Action Protocol for Professional Negligence claims sets out the procedure you should follow if you want to bring a claim.
 You can make a complaint to the professional, and make a complaint to their governing body, but in most cases it is advisable to seek professional advice about how to bring a claim against a professional which complies with the Protocol.

 The first stage is to send a Protocol compliant letter of claim, and then await a response.
 In some cases, an independent expert in the field will be appointed to give their opinion about whether the advice or service given by the professional was negligent.